 Resources for Teaching about Coronavirus Racism

 - "Treating Yellow Peril," Jason Oliver Chang (twitter @chinotronic), Associate Professor of History and Asian American Studies at the University of Connecticut - a shared document of resources

 - "Scholars v.
 COVID-19 Racism," Elizabeth Redden, Inside Higher Ed, April 2, 2020 - article spotlighting what academics are doing inside and outside the classroom

 - "Asian-American studies, more vital than ever: Coronavirus is a moment we should be learning," Vivian Louie, New York Daily News, May 19, 2020 - op-ed

 - October 5, 2020: Timeless Echoes: Jewish, Chinese, and African American Histories.
 Monday, October 5, 3-4 PM (PST).
 1882 Foundation.
-Be sure to register.